22nd Niagara Celtic Heritage Festival & Highland Games

 back to top

-A visit to Niagara Celtic is not complete without attending our Saturday evening Ceilidh (kay-lee).
-It's the one time each weekend when guests and participants celebrate together.
-Enjoy a concert at the Fireside Stage, relax by the bonfires, and enjoy wonderful drinks.
-Some food vendors and artisans will remain open so you can shop under the moonlight.
-Be sure to join us for this wonderful tradition!
+Our large party includes concerts at the Fireside Stage, relaxing by the fires, and drinks from the Fireside Pub.
+Some food vendors and artisans remain open so you can shop under the moonlight.
+Be sure to join us for this wonderful tradition.

 Opener